xflr6/bitsets/README.rst

 Bitsets are **ordered sets** which are subsets of a predefined **finite domain** of hashable items.

-They are implemented as python **integers** representing the rank of the set in colexicographical order (a.k.a bit strings, binary strings).
-Hence, they are very **space-efficient** e.g. if a large number of subsets from a collection needs to be present in memory.
-Furthermore, they can be compared, intersected, etc. using normal **bitwise operations** of integers.
+They are implemented as pure Python **integers** representing the rank of the set in colexicographical order (a.k.a bit strings, powers of two, binary strings).
+Hence, they can be very **space-efficient**, e.g. if a large number of subsets from a collection needs to be present in memory.
+Furthermore, they can be compared, intersected, etc. using normal **bitwise operations** of integers (``&, |, ^, ~``).

 Installation